odoe/learn-dojo/posts/build-movie-app-with-dojo.md

 ## Summary

 I had a lot of fun putting this little movie search application together.
-I think the power of building applications like this is that the processes can be very flexible.
+Processes and Stores can be very flexible to fetch and transform data, as well as manage various states while loading data.
 As usual, keep the actual widgets as simple as possible and we can make some really cool applications!